Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs: Conclusions

 Theoretical advances in complex network theory have shed light on its own limitations; in particular these last years a lot of effort has been poured in extending the analytical, conceptual and numerical tools already available for graphs to the realm of hypergraphs.
 Hypergraphs are natural extensions to graphs, where interactions are not restricted to be of a pairwise nature, i.e. one can have interactions between two, three, four or even higher individuals.
 These are sometimes referred to as higher order interactions, or hyperedges for short.
 The quintessential example of these kinds of systems is that of co-authorship networks: there, nodes represent authors and scientific articles are the interactions between them (which clearly are not restricted to papers written by pairs of authors).

 Although there is already a plethora of results brought from classic complex network theory \cite{battiston2020networks, boccaletti2023structure}, there is an even higher amount of results which have yet to find their way into hypergraphs, to the point that it is a current area of research (see e.g. \cite{liu2023eigenvector}).
 The reason is pretty simple: considering higher order interactions usually complicates analytical calculations to the point where certain approximations or assumptions need to be established in order to make any progress at all.
-An illustrative example is that of obtaining spectral properties, which in graphs translates to studying matrices (adjacency, Laplacian, etc) whereas in hypergraphs translates to studying tensors, and while the former has been extensively studied, the latter has not.
+An illustrative example is that of obtaining spectral properties, such as spectral centrality measures, which provide a way to quantify the importance of nodes beyond their degrees, taking into account the relevance of their neighbors, and it is the basis of some real-world applications such as PageRank \cite{page1998pagerank}.
+In in graphs the study of these properties translates to studying matrices (adjacency, Laplacian, etc) whereas in hypergraphs translates to studying tensors, and while the former has been extensively studied, the latter has not.

 The previous example relates to the subject of this paper.
 In order to generalize spectral centralities of graphs to the case of hypergraphs, Benson \cite{benson2019three} makes use of the recently developed theory of $\cH$-eigenvectors and $\cZ$-eigenvectors of tensors \cite{qi2017tensor}, to formulate a series of centrality measures.
 This formulation does apply, however, to uniform hypergraphs; those where the hyperedges are all of the same order, which strongly limits the application of the obtained results to many real systems that only could be modelled by using hypergraphs with hyperedges of different sizes.
-The main goal of this paper is presenting a novel method that allows considering non-linear eigenvector-like centrality measures of non-uniform hypergraphs and therefore extends the results obtained by Benson to uniform higher order networks \cite{benson2019three}.
+The main goal of this paper is presenting a method that allows considering non-linear eigenvector-like centrality measures of non-uniform hypergraphs and therefore extends the results obtained by Benson to uniform higher order networks \cite{benson2019three}.